Jishenshen/IDB2020/cw1/README.md

-This shows the answers of cw
+This shows the answers of sql assignment answer